The Red Flag

 Translated versions of the song are sung by the Japanese Communist Party and Korean People's Army.

+Some Chelsea, Oldham Athletic, and Sunderland supporters sing the song, albeit with altered lyrics, at their games.

 History

 Irishman Jim Connell wrote the song's lyrics in 1889 in Nicholas Donovan's house.
 There are six stanzas, each followed by the chorus.
 It is normally sung to the tune of "Lauriger Horatius", better known as the German carol "O Tannenbaum" ("O Christmas Tree"), though Connell had wanted it sung to the tune of a pro-Jacobite Robert Burns anthem, "The White Cockade".
 The use of the tune of "O Tannenbaum" was popularised by British socialist writer Adolphe Smith Headingley in the 1890s; Connell disapproved of the tune which he regarded as "church music" and conservative by nature.

 When Billy Bragg recorded the song in 1990 with Scottish folk singer Dick Gaughan, he sang it to this original "White Cockade" melody.
 The lyrics of the first verse and the chorus, which are the most well-known parts of the song, are as follows: